 From 2003 through 2006 CELTS and Berea College participated in a three-year Learn and Serve America Consortium Grant, entitled “Institutionalizing Service-Learning: Empowering Stakeholders.”
 Six colleges and universities across the country participated in the consortium, which was led by and funded through Tulane University’s Office of Service-Learning.
 The grant facilitated the development of several of our most dynamic service-learning programs, including the Faculty Seminars in Service-Learning and Service-Learning Support Grants.
 Through annual site visits and meetings at Tulane, the grant provided assistance in strategic planning and assessment, as well as valuable opportunities for networking and sharing ideas with the representatives of the other member institutions.

 Berea College was recognized by US News and World Report as a college with one of most outstanding programs in Service-Learning in the nation.

 Berea College received Carnegie Classification for Community Engagement

-Berea College has been recognized with the Carnegie Foundation for the Advancement of Teaching’s 2008 Community Engagement Classification.
+Berea College was recognized with the Carnegie Foundation for the Advancement of Teaching’s 2008 Community Engagement Classification.
 The Carnegie Community Engagement Classification is given to a select number of colleges and universities that are closely engaged with their communities through curricular engagement, outreach and partnerships.
 On behalf of the College, CELTS led the application process for this honor, and our students’ work in community service and community engagement was key in receiving the award.

 Learn and Serve America Grant Funds Community Partner Service-Learning Seminar

-CELTS has received a Learn and Serve America Grant through Kentucky Campus Compact, which provided funding for the first Berea College Community Partner Seminar in Service-Learning.
+CELTS received a Learn and Serve America Grant through Kentucky Campus Compact, which provided funding for the first Berea College Community Partner Seminar in Service-Learning.
 The seminar took place in June 2009, and six community leaders representing a diverse range of community organizations participated.